borntofrappe/borntofrappe/README.md

 The compiler retains the property value pairs, the class is not present, but it will be through the `observe` action.

-## log
+## log route

-`/log` works as a playground to experiment with a blog-like setup, to learn how to generate pages on the basis of url parameters and how to process markdown syntax with `mdsvex`.
+The `/log` route works as a playground to experiment with a blog-like setup, to learn how to generate pages on the basis of url parameters and how to process markdown syntax with `mdsvex`.

-### markdown
+### markdown documents

 ```bash
 npm i --save-dev mdsvex